-Note also that even within wider bulb families some varieties may not be as hardy as others, and so therefore you want to check the planting time and cold hardiness for the specific variety of bulb that you are planting.
+Note that even within wider bulb families some varieties may not be as hardy as others, and so therefore you want to check the planting time and cold hardiness for the specific variety of bulb that you are planting.
 For example, Dutch irises and Siberian irises are hardy in zone 5 and can be fall planted, but not all varieties of iris should be planted in the fall in zone 5.

 Plan to mulch your fall-planted bulbs to protect them against winter extremes, conserve moisture, and help control early spring weeds.